 Social Impact Bonds are a 'payment by results' model of financing for the reduction of homelessness and related outcomes.

-A wide range of interventions used to tackle substance abuse, often provided in combination.
+A wide range of interventions used to tackle substance misuse, often provided in combination.
 These include various therapy-based approaches, case management, drug treatment and supported housing.

-Temporary housing is a type of accommodation offered to individuals experiencing homelessness who have not yet been offered a stable or permanent alternative.
+Temporary accommodation is a type of accommodation offered to individuals experiencing homelessness who have not yet been offered a stable or permanent alternative.

 The Tool provides one-page overviews for each of the main interventions in homelessness.
 At a glance, the overviews give ratings for how reliable the body of evidence is, how cost effective the intervention is and what kind of impact it has for people experiencing homelessness.
 These measures represent an aggregate of the available studies.